 GROWN IN USA:

-This John Snow strain is packed with Cannabigerol (CBG), the "mother cannabinoid."
 Known for its energetic effects, CBG is the next big thing in health-supporting cannabinoids!
 This strain comes in at 21.737% CBG after conversion from CBG acid.
 Very little THC is present in this flower, at 0.19% by weight (far below the 0.3% maximum for industrial hemp).
 We grow our John Snow on small farms using sustainable farming practices, and lab test the final product to ensure no presticides or heavy metals are present.
 We recommend researching CBG for yourself to learn about its incredible benefits!

 What is CBG?